24900271/Ex.No.-1.2---Design-and-Draft-the-given-2D-Sketches-in-modelling-software./README.md

-# Ex.No.-1.2-Design and Draft the given 2D Sketches in modelling software.
+## Ex.No.-1.2-Design and Draft the given 2D Sketches in modelling software.
+## NAME:AMIRITHA.S.R
 ## AIM
  To sketch the given drawing with dimensions using fusion 360 tool.